veltsonbastien/preflight/README.md

 3. Add the PAT token and Greptile API key to your environment variables.
 4. Set `OWNER` variable in `src/constants` file as your GitHub username!
 (One day this app would hopefully let you sign in and have this all happen automatically)
 5. Run the magic command to get a local version running (you likely already know this):
+6. I added functionality that displays a random fact during the intial suggestion load.
+This isn't extremely necessary, but if you do want to replicate this you'll need an API key from API Ninjas: https://api-ninjas.com/api/facts (for the sake of having the code run easily, you don't need this functionality. )
 ```bash
   npm run dev
 ```